 To ensure that this extension is used over other extensions you may have installed, be sure to set it as the default formatter in your VS Code settings.
 This setting can be set for all languages or by a specific language.

-This extension supports Prettier plugins when you are using a locally resolved version of prettier.
+This extension supports Prettier plugins when you are using a locally or globally resolved version of prettier.
 If you have Prettier and a plugin registered in your

 package.json, this extension will attempt to register the language and provide automatic code formatting for the built-in and plugin languages.